info201a-au2022/project-group-7-section-aa/docs/p01-proposal.md

 Here is the citation for the data: (“Soi Tax Stats - Individual Income Tax Statistics - 2019 ZIP Code Data (SOI).”
 Internal Revenue Service, US Government, 7 Sept.
 2022, https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-2019-zip-code-data-soi.)

 The data was collected by the IRS in 2019.
 It was collected from tax return forms, which is an integral part of data that the IRS uses to make sure everyone is paying the right amount in taxes.
 The data collection was funded using government money.
 The IRS has $13 billion in funding from the government, some of which was used for this purpose.
 There is no direct beneficiary, as the government is non-profit and simply helps maintain the law as it is written.
 However, as the IRS promotes fairness in the law, the people are the beneficiaries of the work they do to uphold the tax code.

-The data was collected by the IRS in 2019.
-It was collected from tax return forms, which is an integral part of data that the IRS uses to make sure everyone is paying the right amount in taxes.
-The data collection was funded using government money.
-The IRS has $13 billion in funding from the government, some of which was used for this purpose.
-There is no direct beneficiary, as the government is non-profit and simply helps maintain the law as it is written.
-However, as the IRS promotes fairness in the law, the people are the beneficiaries of the work they do to uphold the tax code.